 - Time off for vacation, illness, etc.

-- Contingency planning, which includes a replacement or substitution, in the event the bookkeeper is unable to work for a period of time
+- Contingency planning, which includes a replacement or substitution, in the event the bookkeeper is unable to work for a while

 - Any other company policies that may be relevant

-CFO Strategies provides companies with accounting and financial reporting services, including all functions performed by the CFO, controller, and bookkeeping, both on-site and virtually.
-Our services are generally designed for companies that need these services on a part-time basis, but we can also undertake full outsourcing engagements as well.
-Our cost-effective options are customized to fit each business’s needs, including the ability for full on-site services, full virtual services, or a blend of both.
-We have many years of experience providing bookkeeping services for a range of industries, including but not limited to, construction, architectural and engineering firms, and nonprofits.
+CFO Strategies provides companies with accounting and financial reporting services, including all functions performed by the CFO, controller, and bookkeeping on-site and virtually.
+Our services are generally designed for companies that need these services on a part-time basis, but we can also undertake total outsourcing engagements.
+Our cost-effective options are customized to fit each business’s needs, including the ability for full on-site services, complete virtual services, or a blend of both.
+We have many years of experience providing bookkeeping services for a range of industries, including but not limited to construction, architectural and engineering firms, and nonprofits.